 Chinook salmon are anadromous, meaning they are born in freshwater, migrate to the ocean, and return as mature adults to their natal streams to spawn.
-The release of these Chinook fry is just the beginning of their journey and the start of many obstacles that they will face.
+The release of these Chinook fry from their classroom tank is just the beginning of their journey and the start of many obstacles that they will face.
 If they survive into adulthood, they will return to the upper Columbia River to spawn.

 FUN FACT: Steelhead are the only salmon that are iteroparous, meaning a percentage of them can survive after spawning.
 These incredible salmon are referred to as "kelts".

 Over the past few years and with the help of the WA Dept of Fish & Wildlife, FCCD has now brought Salmon in the Classroom to Mansfield Elementary School and Lake Roosevelt Junior High School.
 In early January, 250 summer Chinook salmon eggs were delivered to classrooms hosting a 55 gallon tank.